otlaitil/starling-api-mobile-starter-kit/README.md

 ### Configuration

 You will then need to run an app server to make API requests to the Starling API server, as the client secret needs to be hidden.

-* Clone the `node-api-starter` project and start it as documented there using this `config.json`:
+ Clone the [Web Starter Kit (`developer-api-web-starter`)](https://github.com/starlingbank/developer-api-web-app-starter#Mobile-Starter-Kit-Users) project and start the server as documented there using this `config.json`:

 ```
 {